Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

   - Aims to achieve financial freedom and security for the family.
   - Values simplicity, reliability, and transparency in financial tools.

-- **Quote:** "I need a tool that helps me see the bigger picture and ensures our family's financial well-being."
+- **Quote:** "I need a tool that helps me see the bigger picture so that I can ensure our family's financial well-being in the long term."

----

 ## 6. Value Proposition